 The virtue of reading the Quran is part of the life of a Muslim, especially in filling the holy month of Ramadan, remembering that the reward is so great according to the words of the Prophet S.A.W:

 For example, if we read Bismillah, which consists of 19 letters, Allah SWT will multiply our reading reward by ten.
-Such a big value that it would be a shame if we didn’t make full use of it.
+It has such a big value that it would be a shame if we didn’t make full use of it.

-The month of Ramadan is the month of the Al-Quran, therefore it is sunnah to multiply reading the Quran in this holy month.
+The month of Ramadan is the month of the Quran; therefore, it is sunnah to multiply reading the Quran in this holy month.
 This activity will increase piety and reward.

-It's the start of Ramadan and some of us might be wondering how many pages of the Quran to read in a day to finish in Ramadan.
+It's the start of Ramadan, and some of us might be wondering how many pages of the Quran to read in a day to finish during the Ramadan.
 So let's break it down.

-If you face circumstances that hinder you to do so, it could be 4 pages before, or 4 pages after, or whenever else you are free.
+If you face circumstances that hinder you from doing so, it could be 4 pages before,or 4 pages after, or whenever else you are free.
 The most important thing is to read 20 pages in one day.
-So that in 1 month (30 days) 600 pages can be completed.
+So that in 1 month (30 days), 600 pages can be completed.

 Another way to see it is to complete 1 juz a day.
 As the Quran has 30 juz, you’ll be done with the entire holy book by the end of Ramadan’s 30 days.